QuentinRa/blog.quentinra.dev/cybersecurity/discovery/nmap/index.md

 > * [Networking/Ports](/info/networking/index.md#ports) to learn more about ports
 > * [Networking/Services](/info/networking/protocols/index.md) to learn more about the services using these ports
 > *  [Cyber/Services](/cybersecurity/exploitation/services/index.md) to learn more about how you can exploit services
-> * [Cyber/Bruteforce services](/cybersecurity/exploitation/services/bruteforce.md) to try to bruteforce a service credentials.
+> * [Cyber/Brute force services](/cybersecurity/exploitation/services/bruteforce.md) to try to brute force a service credentials.

 <hr class="sep-both">